 Acute respiratory illness (ARI) is when a person has a respiratory infection which causes symptoms similar to the flu.
 This may include fever, chills, cough, sore throat, runny nose, headache and fatigue.
 There are many viruses which can cause ARI in older people.
 These include influenza, parainfluenza, respiratory syncytial virus, and COVID-19.

-See the ACT Health COVID-19 webpage for information about managing exposures and outbreaks of ARI, including COVID-19 and influenza, in residential aged care facilities.
+See the ACT Health COVID-19 webpage for information about public health guidance for acute respiratory illnesses in residential aged care facilities.

 Preventing spread of infections